featurist/pogoscript/guide.md

     convert (audio file) into mp3; vbr

-Here we've called the function specifying the optional argument `vbr` to be true.
 It's the same as this:

     convert (audio file) into mp3; vbr (true)